History of The Great Smoky Mountains

 The Great Smoky Mountains National Park is known for its rich Southern Appalachian history.

-Before the land became a national park, Indians and settlers occupied the area.
+Before the land became a national park, Native Americans and settlers occupied the area.
 The land that is now referred to as Cades Cove was once the area where Cherokee Indians would hunt.
 During this time, there were no known settlers in the area.

 It wasn’t until approximately 1820 that settlers made their way to Cades Cove.
 Within about 10 years, there were over 250 people living there!
 Then, by 1850, over 700 were settled in the Cove!
-These families made a life on this land, building cabins, mills, churches and horse pastures.
+These families made a life on this land by building cabins, mills, churches, and horse pastures.

 In 1927, Tennessee and North Carolina began purchasing land to create a national park.
 Once the land was purchased, settlers in the area were forced to leave their homes and settle elsewhere.
-Some of the settlers were willing to allow officials to purchase their land while others fought in court for the rights to their land.
+Some of the settlers were willing to sell their land while others fought in court for the rights to their land.
 There were exceptions made for some of the settlers.
-Settlers who were ill or elderly were allowed to stay at the Cove even after the land was purchased, but had to follow the rules set by the National Park Service.
+Settlers who were ill or elderly were allowed to stay at the Cove even after the land was purchased but had to follow the rules set by the National Park Service.

 Today, Cades Cove is one of the most popular destinations for visitors to the Great Smoky Mountains National Park.
 The National Park Service does a wonderful job of keeping Cades Cove in the best condition, just as it would have looked when the original settlers made their home there.